Drifter-Supremo/gorlea-todo-list/memory-bank/progress.md

 - Harmonized types in 'src/lib/types.ts' and added 'userId' for server-side task management.
 - Added environment variable validation in 'src/lib/parseTask.ts' and 'src/lib/firebase.ts'.
 - Enhanced accessibility in dialog components with 'aria-describedby'.
+- Fixed Firebase initialization in 'src/lib/firebase.ts' to work in both browser and server environments, enabling AI task creation.
+- Modified 'src/lib/firestore.ts' to properly handle the 'completed' property when updating tasks.
+- Updated 'app/page.tsx' to preserve all task metadata when tasks are marked as complete.
+- Removed API key exposure from console logs in 'src/lib/firebase.ts' for improved security.
+- Fixed API route imports in 'app/api/ai/parse/route.ts' to use relative paths instead of path aliases.

 ### Pending
 - Address any remaining "Cannot find module" errors via IDE restart or cache clearing.
 - Implement optimistic UI updates and error toasts for AI task creation.
 - Complete email digest functionality.
 - Test the full task creation flow with 'chrono-node' integration for date parsing accuracy.
+- Remove any remaining debug logging of sensitive information before production deployment.